reecec/reecec/README.md

 ### Hi there 👋
+I am a computer science gradaute.
+Currently working as web/mobile app developer with React JS, Node & React Native.
+Also a .net core and xamarin developer.

 <!--
 **reecec/reecec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.